mobizt/Firebase-ESP8266/src/README.md

-#### Pocess all failed Firebase operation queue items when network is available
+#### Process all failed Firebase operation queue items when network is available

 param **`dataObj`** - Firebase Data Object to hold data and instances.